Al fondo hay sitio: Season 7

-Season 8 (Final Season)
+Season 8

 Francesca receives a brief phone call from Grace, who contacted her at the request of Carmen, the woman who is posing as her mother.
 After discovering that Grace is still alive and tells Peter, they both go to Grace's 'tomb' in a cemetery.
 Francesca begins to have nightmares about Grace, telling her that she is alive, which Francesca decides to find out with Peter's help, but they accidentally break the headstone.
 Charo and Teresa find out that Grace's grave was desecrated, but unfortunately they couldn't find out who the culprits were.
 One day when women visit the prison, the criminals made a riot and seized the prison, but were arrested with the help of Sergio Estrada and the deputy director of the prison.
 The leader of the rioters, Atila, managed to escape with Charo as hostage, but Koky manages to stop him and was shot in the chest by Atila, and is transferred to a clinic.
 The Gonzales are set free from prison, conditionally. Ángel Gaviria managed to escaped disguised himself as a woman along with his assistants.
 Meanwhile, Koky is in danger of dying, but he managed to survive.
 Reina goes out to the street with his mother and the Gonzales took the opportunity to take back the first floor.

 Meanwhile, in a house very far from "Las Lomas", where Grace is, a fire breaks out, so she tries to escape, but it was not easy.
 It is there that she meets Marco Sandoval, an agronomist and cherimoya farmer, who saves her from the fire that has occurred.
 It is there that they fall in love with her at first sight of her, and Marco begins to hang out with her, bringing her cherimoyas.
 It is there, where Francesca gives Carmen a large amount of money to free her from her.

 The construction company is rebuilt and renamed as "Corporación Maldini" as a major conglomerate of all of Francesca Maldini's companies, with the help of Miguel Ignacio.
 Fernanda and Nicolás become independent from their family and entrepreneured their company "Corporación Fernico", with Ángel Gaviria's help after their innocence was "proven", but later ended up being a subsidiary of Corporación Maldini.